panzerdp/dmitripavlutin.com/content/posts/080-arrow-vs-regular-functions/index.md

 ### 4.2 Arrow function

-The arrow function behaves same way as a regular function, with one interesting exception.
+The arrow function behaves same way as a regular function, with one useful exception.

-If the arrow function contains a single expression, and you omit the curly braces, then this expression is explicitely returned.
+If the arrow function contains a single expression, and you omit the curly braces, then the expression is explicitely returned.

 ```javascript
 const increment = (num) => num + 1;